piman51277/bezier-2/README.md

 This is a re-imagining of a previous webapp [link here](https://github.com/piman51277/Bezier), improving the user experience and adding more features.

+A live version of this app can be found [here](https://piman.dev/projects/bezier-2)

 ![Image of Bezier 2](/media/canvas.png)

 # Installation